leostat/rtfm/README.md

 # Usage
 ```
-e: rtfm.py [OPTIONS]
+Usage: rtfm.py [OPTIONS]

 For when you just cant remember the syntax,  you should just RTFM

 Options:
   --version             show program's version number and exit
   -h, --help            show this help message and exit
-  -t TAG, --tag=TAG     Specify one or more tags to look for (a,b,c)
+  -t TAG, --tag=TAG     Specify one or more tags to look for (a, b, c)
   -c CMD, --cmd=CMD     Specify a command to search (ls)
-  -R, --ref             Show the referances for cmd ID (1)
+  -R REMARK, --remark=REMARK
+                        Search the comments feilds
+  -r REFER, --referance=REFER
+                        Search for the referance [referance]
   -p PRINTER, --print=PRINTER
                         Print Types : P(retty) p(astable) w(iki) h(tml)
   -i INSERT, --insert=INSERT